DBAIWangGroup/nns_benchmark/README.md

 ## License

 Our own code is released under the [Apache License Version 2.0](http://www.apache.org/licenses/).
-Copyright is owned by DBWang Group (University of New South Wales, Australia), Wen Li, and Ying Zhang.
+Copyright is owned by DBWang Group (University of New South Wales, Australia) and Database group at QCIS, UTS (Centre for Quantum Computation & Intelligent Systems, The University of Technology Sydney, Australia).

 Below are the license information for the included implementations: